TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 You can also explicitly configure autoloading in the :ref:`extension-declaration`.

-The generated :file:`typo3conf/autoload_classmap.php` is a huge array with a mapping of classnames to their location on the disk::
+The generated :file:`typo3conf/autoload_classmap.php` is a large array with a mapping of classnames to their location on the disk::

    <?php